the-monger/Crowdstrike/README.md

 ## PRIMER

+I'm not going to go too deep into this section- this is pretty clearly spelled out in the Crowdstrike documentation.

 First things first, you have to have an API client set up in Crowdstrike (see CS documentation)

 Setting up your API Client will provide you with a Client ID and a Client Secret.
 Keep those handy; I will refer to them as `CLIENTID` & `CLIENTSECRET` purely for sanitation purposes.